 - Happens inadvertently in Amazing Super Powers when someone reaches across a Split-Screen Phone Call, then belatedly realizes what happened.

 - Animator vs. Animation: These videos are based on this trope.
-The Animation (a stick figure) interacts with everything from various applications' interfaces to icons on the desktop to system menus, trying to destroy the Animator (the mouse cursor).
+The stick figures interacts with everything from various applications' interfaces to icons on the desktop to system menus, trying to destroy the animator.

 - Looney Tunes does this several times.